MounirHero/PS-Play/README.md

 - An active jailbreak and a payload sender (port 9021)
 - Like all homebrew on this firmware, **the ELF must be injected again after each reboot**
+- It's not yet clear if there is PS5 firmwares that are not compatible, needs testing and report.
 ---

 ## Installation